 6. Have an Action Plan

-There are many benefits to having an asthma action plan.
+There are many benefits to having an Asthma Action Plan.
 One of them is being able to identify when your asthma is flaring up and knowing what to do when that happens.
 Throughout the summer – and all year long – having an asthma action plan can be invaluable and help you manage your asthma safely.
-You can download our asthma action plan here.

 7. Be Early